 \begin{prop} Let $\Delta$ be an $h$-transverse polygon with a horizontal side, and $a_r$ the length of the slice of $\Delta$ at height $y=r+r_0$, where $r_0:=\min_{(x,y)\in \Delta}y$.
 Assume that $a_0\ge a_1-1$.
 Then $\Delta$ is very admissible. \end{prop}

-\begin{ex} For any $d,l,k>0$ and $n\ge 0$, the triangle with vertices $(0,0),(d,0),(0,d)$ and the trapeze with vertices $(0,0),(0,k),(l,k),(l+kn,0)$ clearly satisfy the assumptions of the proposition and therefore, are very admissible.
+\begin{ex} For any $d,l,k>0$ and $n\ge 0$, the triangle with vertices $(0,0),(d,0),(0,d)$ and the trapezoid with vertices $(0,0),(0,k),(l,k),(l+kn,0)$ clearly satisfy the assumptions of the proposition and, therefore, are very admissible.
 These are the polygons of the projective plane $\PP^2$ and the Hirzebruch surfaces $\FF_n$ with all possible polarizations.
-Since a toric blow up of a surface corresponds to cutting the corners of the corresponding polygon, the polygons of toric blow ups of $\PP^2$ and $\FF_n$ at the zero-dimensional orbits (including all toric del Pezzo surfaces) equipped with arbitrary polarizations also satisfy the assumptions of the proposition, with a unique exception of $\PP^1\times\PP^1$ blown up at all four zero-dimensional orbits.
+Since a toric blow-up of a surface corresponds to cutting the corners of the corresponding polygon, the polygons of toric blow-ups of $\PP^2$ and $\FF_n$ at the zero-dimensional orbits (including all toric del Pezzo surfaces) equipped with arbitrary polarizations also satisfy the assumptions of the proposition, with the unique exception of $\PP^1\times\PP^1$ blown up at all four zero-dimensional orbits.
 The polygons of the latter surface can also be shown to be very admissible using a similar but more involved gluing argument than in the proof of Proposition~\ref{prop:example of admissible}.
-However, the very admissibility does not follow from the proposition itself in this case.
+However, the property of being very admissible does not follow from the proposition itself in this case.

 \end{ex}